jhg8/tagforest/README.md

 ### Important

-- Generate better example tree
 - Improve editor
+- Add visibility options on tags and their descendents (public, invite-only, private)

 ### Less important

+- Turn backend and frontend into reusable apps
 - Add backend and frontend tests
-- Add search option to find tags in graph view
 - Handle and display errors (such as backend HTTP error codes) in frontend
-- Use graph algorithms instead of query unions and intersections (networkx library ?)
-- Add visibility options on tags and their descendents (public, invite-only, private)
-- Turn backend and frontend into reusable apps